D: Carver Doone

 Carver Doone was the stuff of legends.
 Irrespective of any wrestling skill he may or may not have possessed few names are as evocative as the name given to Jack Baltus.

-Although Oakeley portrays Carver Doone as some invincible monster, “The Frankenstein of Devon,” the results we have seen suggest something otherwise.
+Although Oakeley portrays Carver Doone as some invincible monster, “The Frankenstein of Devon,” though the results we have seen suggest something otherwise.
 Doone was said to stand seven feet tall, we'd settle on 6'9" max.
-Certainly a tall man, but no monster, he was well proportioned.
+Doone was a headline act for Oakeley, said to weigh anything up to 29 stones.
+Certainly a tall, well built man, but no monster, he was well proportioned.
 It wasn’t just the height or the name that were fictitious.
 Carver Doone was not from Devon (he was from London), he hadn’t met all the best American wrestlers whilst living there for two years (he may have boxed in America), and we seriously doubt that he was a product of the public school system or had worked on the Stock Exchange.

 Returning from Canada in February, 1932, Carver Doone was quickly seized upon by Oakeley and persuaded to ready himself for life as a professional wrestler.
 Not too much readiness it seems as Doone was certainly wrestling in public by July, 1932.
 His match against Oakeley at Nottingham may well have been his wrestling debut.
 Oakeley did a good job at making the giant, already heavyweight champion of Devon and Cornwall (more fiction) look almost invincible.